-There are other relevant financial institutions which participate in the financial markets.
-Pension funds, which are independent non-governmental entities, are an important source of long-term finance in Iceland and are active in the financial market through their investment activities.
+34 Source: Central Bank of Iceland, Landsbankinn, Arion Bank and Íslandsbanki annual reports the financial market through their investment activities.
 In addition, the pension funds have become active competitors after they started increasing their mortgage lending to the public.
 These funds invest in domestic bonds, equity capital and in some foreign securities.
 Membership in a pension fund is obligatory for wage earners and self-employed individuals, in accordance with Act No. 129/1997, on Mandatory Pension Insurance and on the Activities of Pension Funds.